ABOUT TEENAGE DRAMA WORKSHOP

 TADW A TO Z!

 Absences are highly discouraged unless unavoidable.
-TADW is a six-week program that moves incredibly fast.
 Each day consists of class instruction and rehearsal; therefore, missing any instruction can set your child behind.
 Rehearsal is at its strongest when every cast member is present.
 Our staff does our best to catch students up on what they missed, but excessive absences can result in your child being removed from moments in the show or from class demonstrations on our final day.
 Please be aware that absences can affect casting.

 Auditions are a two-day process and mandatory for all performance track students.
 All students who audition will be cast in one of two productions.
 Students must be in attendance for auditions, no video submissions accepted.

-Auditions will be on June 6th (8:00 – 2:00) and 7th (10:00 – 1:00).
-To be considered for a speaking role it is mandatory you attend both audition days.
+Auditions will be on June 4th (9 AM-2 PM) and June 5th (10 AM-1 PM).* To be considered for a speaking role it is mandatory you attend both audition days.
 If you cannot attend, you will be cast in an ensemble role.
 Tech students are not required to attend.
+Dates and times are subject to change.

 Callbacks are the chance to hear students audition for specific roles for the productions.
 All auditioning will be asked to read sides from the scripts which we will provide.
 Some students will be taught new songs to audition for specific roles.
 Students will rotate between both shows and everyone will be read at least once.
 This year our callbacks will be on Sunday, June 7th from 10:00 – 1:00.